Automatic Computing Engine

-The Automatic Computing Engine (ACE) was a British early electronic serial stored-program computer design by Alan Turing.
-Turing completed the ambitious design in late 1945, having had experience in the years prior with the secret Colossus computer at Bletchley Park.
+The Automatic Computing Engine (ACE) was an early British electronic serial stored-program computer design by Alan Turing.
+Turing completed the ambitious design in late 1945.

 The ACE was not built, but a smaller version, the Pilot ACE, was constructed at the National Physical Laboratory and became operational in 1950.
-A larger implementation of the ACE design was the MOSAIC computer which became operational in 1955.
+A larger implementation of the ACE design was the MOSAIC computer, which became operational in 1955.
 ACE also led to the Bendix G-15 and other computers.